gkushang/cucumber-html-reporter/README.md

 Custom project name.
 If not passed, module reads the name from projects package.json which is preferable.

+#### `brandTitle`
+Type: `String` (optional)

+Brand Title is the brand of your report, e.g. Smoke Tests Report, Acceptance Test Report etc as per your need.
+If not passed, it will be displayed as "Cucumberjs Report"

 #### `storeScreenShots`
 Type: `Boolean`
 Default: `undefined`